jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ConvertAK4BTaggingSFtoAK8BTaggingSF/README.md

 5. Open the pdf "h_delta_r_2nd_min.pdf".
 Look at the bins close to delta R = 0 that have no entries.
 Find the maximum of these (should be around delta R = .3).
 This will be your delta R cut.

-6. Enter the directory CMSSW_7_6_3_patch2/src/RUNA/RUNBTaggingEfficiencyScaleFactors/plugins and open the file QCDAnalyzer.cc
+6. Enter the directory CMSSW_7_6_3_patch2/src/RUNA/RUNBTaggingEfficiencyScaleFactors/plugins and open the file ConvertBtaggingSF.cc

 7. Change the number on line 462 from .3 to whatever delta R cut you found in step 5